Search and Seizure Law

 Since drug law is so intertwined with 4th Amendment law, it is important to know how Florida is different from 48 of the 50 states on how it recently ruled the State’s drug laws are constitutional.
 Despite Florida’s statute not requiring that one have knowledge of the presence or nature of an illegal drug, the Florida Supreme Court has now ruled that it is OK to convict somebody even though they didn’t know about the drugs.
 While the law does allow for an affirmative defense, it is against our American way of life to have a defendant be required to Disprove a crime he is accused of.
 That means, if Grandma goes to pick up a package for her grandson and it contains a trafficking amount of illegal drugs, for example, then Grandma can face up to life in prison despite not knowing of their existence.
 Even being at a friend’s house where they have drugs stashed near you, could cause you to be charged, despite the fact you were unaware of its presence.
 In fact, police conduct has gotten so bad in some cases, that a Court had to admonish a Pinellas County police agency for seizing kids playing in the yard as being considered suspicious behavior.
 Clearly, all of this is too far, but time will tell if the US Supreme Court gets involved.
 Having an attorney that knows the law and can apply the law to each individual case in order to achieve the best outcome, is important for any sort of drug possession case.

 Drug possession in the 21st century is less about harder drugs like heroin and cocaine but the more recent focus has been on pills.
+More particularly, right now prosecutors are coming down hard on opiods, including fentanyl and oxycodone, among many others.
 While certainly abuse of prescribed drugs is a problem, it shouldn’t mean that police can invade the doctor-patient privilege.
 Yet, the police power to get pharmaceutical records has done just that.
 However, in the zeal to prosecute those charged with controlled substance offenses, innocent people often get caught up in these prosecutions against “pill mills” and “doctor shopping.”
 To make matters worse, in Federal court, oxycodone pills are punished 6.7 times more harshly than heroin, and 13 times more harshly than morphine.
 My office has been able to get many clients alternatives to prosecution such as drug court (which is not for everybody) and even dismissals due to police misconduct.
 In Pinellas county alone, many marijuana manufacturing cases, a.k.a. “grow house” cases, have been thrown out due to the way officers have investigated these cases and despite abundant evidence, cases had to be thrown out because the police did not respect the Fourth Amendment.

 Do not let the police trample your Constitutional rights.
 Remember to never consent to any search, no matter how intimidating the police can be.
 Do not give any statements to the police.
 Most importantly, ask for an attorney whenever it appears that the police are abusing their powers.
 Feel free to contact my office in Tampa or St. Petersburg to discuss the best way to defend a case involving possession and your rights under the 4th Amendment to the U.S. Constitution.